What is socially responsible investment (SRI)? How to build a SRI portfolio?

 A company excessively focusing on social responsibility might neglect performance.
 While ethics are crucial, a balance with performance is necessary to maintain profitable returns.

-Though sometimes used interchangeably, SRI and ESG are distinct investment strategies.
+Though sometimes used interchangeably, ESG and SRI strategies are distinct investment strategies.
 While they share common goals of promoting ethical and sustainable investment practices, they differ in their methodologies and primary focuses.

 What is ESG?